CarlosMeloStuff/ShadowDrawer/README.md

 Limitations
 -----------

-- Works only on Forward rendering path.
 - Conflicts with skyboxes.
 Use a solid color or a screen-sized quad for a background.

 Usage
 -----

 Create a material and change shader to Custom/ShadowDrawer.
 You can specify a color (rgb) and opacity (a) of shadows with the Shadow Color property.

 ![Property](http://keijiro.github.io/ShadowDrawer/Property.png)